Think First & Stay Safe Youth Curriculum for Grades PreK-6

-While adults are primarily responsible for keeping youngsters healthy and safe, teaching students to Think First & Stay Safe™ enables them to take an active role in protecting themselves when necessary.
+While adults are primarily responsible for keeping youngsters healthy and safe, teaching students to Think First & Stay Safe™ enables them to take an active role in their personal safety when necessary.
 Schools provide an ideal environment for reaching every child with positive messages and prevention strategies.
-Staffed with mandatory reporters, schools provide a nurturing and safe environment for students to disclose incidents of bullying and abuse or to obtain help if having thoughts of mistreating others.
+Staffed with mandatory reporters, schools provide a nurturing and safe environment for students to disclose incidents of bullying and abuse or to obtain help if having thoughts of harming self or others.

 Safety Education Helps Keep Kids Safe

 Educators who proactively start personal safety education in Grades PreK-2 are helping to ensure that their students come to school prepared to learn, without the challenges often associated with exploitation that are detrimental to a child's education.
-Children who learn to differentiate between appropriate and inappropriate behavior, and whose parents support such education, are much less likely to be bullied or otherwise abused.
+Children who learn to differentiate between appropriate and inappropriate behavior, and whose parents support such education, are less likely to be bullied or otherwise abused.

 Internet and Electronic Safety

 Students who participate in Think First & Stay Safe™ curriculum become well versed in Internet/Electronic safety, as most lures can also be used online or electronically.
 Students in Grades 4 and 6 are asked to sign an e-Safety Pact as a reminder to use technology responsibly.
 Students promise not to misuse online or electronic privileges by sending or posting cruel, threatening, inappropriate or disrespectful messages and images.

 While cyber predators do exist, cyber bullying is the most prevalent online/electronic threat to youngsters.
-Cyber predators do visit gaming and social networks, i.e. Snapchat, Instagram and Facebook.
+Cyber predators do visit gaming and social media, i.e. Snapchat, Instagram, Kik and WhatsApp.
 However, many of today's children have been online since preschool and have some knowledge about how to block, ignore and report such solicitations.
 By teaching e-safety in the context of personal safety, students learn addition - and specifically what to do if they receive unwanted messaging.